 Psoriasis is a disease related to skin that causes red, itchy scalpy patches, most commonly on the areas like knees, elbows, trunk, and scalp.
-Psoriasis is tagged to be a very common, long-term chronic disease which has no cure.
-It is thoroughly observed as a disease that runs through cycles, flaring for a few weeks or months, then subsiding for a while or going into retardation.
+It is tagged to be a very common, long-term chronic disease which has no cure.
 It is an autoimmune condition that causes cells to develop rapidly on the skin.
 This overgrowth can further lead to thick, scalpy plaques that may create itchiness and cause discomfort.

-Psoriasis is studied to be an immune system problem.
+It is studied to be an immune system problem.
 Your immune response overreacts, causing inflammation, which leads to new skin cells growing fast.
 Typically, new skin cells swapping old cells create the silvery scales of psoriasis.
-Psoriasis runs in families.
+It runs in families.
 There may be a genetic component.
 Parents may pass it down to their children.

 There are a list of symptoms traced out from Psoriasis are as follows:-